Scroll down for today's best deals

 Read more: Panasonic GX9 review

-As is now fairly standard on interchangeable-lens Panasonic models, videos can be captured in both 4K and Full HD flavours, while Wi-Fi and Bluetooth let you send all your masterpieces out to the wider world without the hassle of cables.
+As is now fairly standard on interchangeable-lens Panasonic models, videos can be captured in both 4K and Full HD flavors, while Wi-Fi and Bluetooth let you send all your masterpieces out to the wider world without the hassle of cables.
 You also get Panasonic's Depth from Defocus (DFD) autofocus system, which, as we found in our review of the model, is indeed a speedy performer, even if its tracking capabilities aren't quite flawless.

 Thankfully, we also found image quality to be very good too, with decent dynamic range and fine handling over noise, although if you tend to venture past ISO 3200 with any frequency you may find noise and noise reduction to be an issue.